cryptd3x/cse4001_fall2025-using-the-process-api-Practicing-with-fork-exec-and-wait/ostep-code-master/cpu-api/README.md

 }
 ```

-**Answer:** `wait()` returns the process ID of the child that terminated, or -1 if there are no children or an error occurred.
-If you use `wait()` in the child process, it returns -1 because the child has no children of its own to wait for.
+**Answer:** `wait()` returns the process ID of the terminated child process, or -1 if no children are present or an error occurred.
+If you use `wait()` in the child process, it returns -1 because the child has no children to wait for.

 6. Write a slight modification of the previous program, this time using `waitpid()` instead of `wait()`.
 When would `waitpid()` be useful?